Chart Color Schemes

 Rosebud features high concentrations of lone person households, with a lower-than-average median household size

 Family households account for 63.9% of all households, including 21.0% couples with children, 29.1% couples without children, and 12.8% single parent families.
-Non-family households constitute the remaining 36.1%, with lone person households at 33.5% and group households comprising 2.7%.
+Non-family households make up the remaining 36.1%, with lone person households at 33.5% and group households comprising 2.7%.
 The median household size is 2.2 people, which is smaller than the Greater Melbourne average of 2.4.

 Frequently Asked Questions - Households